 What do you do when those horrible words come out of your leader's mouth?
 The ones you really didn't want to hear...your worst nightmare of a calling.
 It may be the worst calling due to the people you will serve, the amount of time it takes, because it involves a big fear, or simply due to the time of life you are in.
 Regardless, you said "Yes" because you're not going to say "No" to the Lord.
 But now what?!
 I went to straight to church's bathroom and sobbed silently.
 It felt like way too much.
 It's okay to cry at first.
 What you do next though will make a huge difference in your life and those you serve.
 Try these tips:

 Pray Like Crazy

 Pray for peace, pray for help, pray for strength, pray for desire, pray for understanding, pray for motivation.
 Say a whole lot of prayers.
-Pray to know that you calling comes from the Lord.
-Yes, sometimes it seems like the leaders were desperate or you were the only one that would say Yes but all callings really come from the Lord.
-You are where you are right now for a reason and it may be for this calling.
+Pray to know that your calling comes from the Lord.
+Yes, sometimes it seems like the leaders were desperate or you were the only one that would say "Yes" but all callings really come from the Lord.
+You are where you are right now for a reason and that includes this calling.
 Pray to love those you will be serving and serving with.
 As your love for them increases so will your love for your calling.